 Template Management using Osiris

-- Who we are (3 mins) – We’re The Shmoo Group.
+- Who we are (2 mins) – We’re The Shmoo Group.
 We developed osiris originally and for many years it was maintained by member Brian Wotring.
-We have many years experience in integrity monitoring research, engineering including leveraging hardware modules to provide better assurance of integrity measurements.
+We have many years of experience in integrity monitoring research, and engineering, including leveraging hardware modules to provide better assurance of integrity measurements.

-- Quick Osiris Background (5 mins) – Osiris is a multi platform integrity monitoring tool that has been widely deployed.
+- Quick Osiris Background (4 mins) – Osiris is a multi-platform integrity monitoring tool that has been widely deployed.
 However, many in the audience may be unfamiliar with how it works.
 We’ll provide an architectural overview of Osiris and discuss a few use cases

-- A lightweight solution (15 mins) – The whole purpose of Osiris templates is prevent scanning all files on the filesystem.
+- A lightweight solution (7 mins) – The whole purpose of Osiris templates is to prevent scanning of all files on the filesystem.
 A scanner that attempts to identify drift through checksumming would be counterproductive to the performance goals of Osiris.
 Our solution was to examine the MAC times of all files on the filesystem as a low priority thread.
-We then examine the MAC times and look for files that fall in to the following 3 buckets
+We then examine the MAC times and look for files that fall into the following 3 buckets

-- M/C time did not change and file is in Osiris template (good)
+- M/C time did not change and the file is in Osiris template (good)

 4. What is the general theme of your presentation?